codemagic-ci-cd/codemagic-docs/content/integrations/jira-integration.md

 1. The script performs a request to add a comment to Jira issue specified using the jira.json as the payload.
 2. Another request is used to transition the issue to a different status.
 3. The script checks to see if XML test results have been generated.
-See this [here](http://localhost:1313/testing-yaml/testing/) for information about using `test_report` to generate a test report .xml output.
-If **xml test results** available then they will be uploaded  to the Jira issue.
+See [here](http://localhost:1313/testing-yaml/testing/) for information about using `test_report` to generate a test report .xml output.
+If **xml test results** are available then they will be uploaded  to the Jira issue.
 4. If **release notes** have been created then these are uploaded to the Jira issue.